Take This 5 Minute Dementia Test: Assess Your Cognitive Health

 On the other hand, alternative therapies have gained traction as complementary approaches to managing cognitive health.

-Cognitive rehabilitation, for example, uses specific exercises designed to bolster areas of cognition that are weak or damaged, whilst physical exercise has been shown scientifically to aid neuroplasticity and potentially delay the onset or progression of dementia symptoms.
+Cognitive rehabilitation, for example, uses specific exercises designed to bolster areas of cognition that are weak or damaged, whilst physical exercise has been shown scientifically to aid and potentially delay the onset or progression of dementia symptoms.

 Art therapy provides an avenue for self-expression and communication when language skills are compromised, whilst music therapy can stimulate emotional responses and memories even when verbal abilities deteriorate significantly.